Big Data and Spark

 Small-Data Spark

-Spark is already available on the CSIL workstations.
-Likely-works installation instructions:
+Spark should already be available on the CSIL workstations.

 pip install --user pyspark